Frequently Asked Questions

 Applications are processed on a first-come, first-served basis in the order all required documents are received.

-Application processing times vary depending on the volume of applications received by Step Up For Students and can take up to six weeks in some cases.
-If you are concerned about the time that it is taking to process your application, please call us at 1-877-735-7837 or email email@example.com.
+Application processing times vary depending on the volume of applications received by Step Up For Students and can take up to three weeks in some cases.
+If you are concerned about the time that it is taking to process your application, please call us at 1-877-735-7837 or email firstname.lastname@example.org.
 You may also reach out to us via online chat on our website.

 Your application status is available through your Step Up For Students Parent Login.
 Click here to log in with your User ID and password.
 Once you have logged in, click on Application Status for more information.
 You can also call us at 1-877-735-7837, email email@example.com or reach out to us via online chat on our website.